 Add to Cart→

-Let's start by trying to understand the actions users are taking immediately before triggering the
+The next step would be uncovering the different paths users take before triggering these events, so you can encourage that behavior.
+You could start by trying to understand the actions users are taking immediately before triggering

-Let's look at this in the other direction.
-What events are users triggering immediately after adding a friend?
-To answer this question, build a starting-with flow:
+You could look at this in the other direction.
+What events are users triggering immediately after adding searching for a song?
+To answer this question, build a starting-with flow, beginning with that event.

 Design the funnel